Former CM Palaniswami set to become Leader of Opposition, elected AIADMK legislature party leader | Politics

 Later, party leaders called on Tamil Nadu Assembly Secretary K Srinivasan and handed over a letter on Palaniswami's election.

-The MLAs meet on May 7 here ended without deciding on who should be legislature party leader as the consensus building exercise did not apparently succeed.
+The MLAs meet on May 7 here ended without deciding on who the legislature party leader should be as the consensus-building exercise did not apparently succeed.

-Supporters of Palaniswami could seen around confident of his election by virtue of his 'strong work' for the party.
+Supporters of Palaniswami could be seen around, who were confident of his election by virtue of his 'strong work' for the party.

 The AIADMK won a total of 66 Assembly segments out of the total 234, and the outcome also proved that the western region, the home turf of Palaniswami continued to be a stronghold of the party.